If you’re going to rock the job market and get interviews, then you have to be strategic about the skills to put on your resume.

 Major Life Decisions

-The answers to those questions and more yield rich information about skills people often aren’t consciously aware they have.
+Try it.
+Your answers to those questions and more will yield rich information about skills to put on your resume.

 Susan Peppercorn, a Boston career coach, has her clients analyze their accomplishments.

 She described a client who helped a university implement a new budgeting process.
 The department heads were skeptical of the new system and resisted the change.
-By looking at the situation, the actions her client took, and the outcome, they identified her client’s knowledge of budgeting and finance, her problem solving and communications skills, and her ability to persist.
+By looking at the situation, the actions her client took, and the outcome, they identified many skills.
+They included her client’s knowledge of budgeting and finance, her problem solving and communications skills, and her ability to persist.